bagus123/learning-go/README.md

 # learning-go

 > This is documentations of learning Go
-> contains essential of Go, important library, and useful example from other
+> contains essential of Go, important library, and useful example from other,
 > for basic you can learn from the official web golang

 #### Essential